Sun0fABeach/riscv_snake/README.md

 # RISC-V Snake

-Play snake on the [emulsiV](<http://tice.sea.eseo.fr/riscv/> "emulsiV") RISC-V microcontroller emulator.
-Completely written in RISC-V assembly (integer subset RV32I).
+An implementation of the classic game _snake_ on the [emulsiV](<http://tice.sea.eseo.fr/riscv/> "emulsiV") RISC-V microcontroller emulator.
+Entirely written in RISC-V assembly (integer subset RV32I).

-You can either take the direct link or build from source.
+To play, you can either take the direct link or build from source and upload.

 ## Direct Link